centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fixed an "out of memory" error in the configuration export process, that could happen when many Business Activities are bound to a Remote Server that had many pollers.
+- Fixed an "out of memory" error in the configuration export process, that could happen when many Business Activities were bound to a Remote Server that had many pollers.
 As a result, the BAs were not actually exported to the Remote Server.

 ### 20.10.5